By using this site, you agree to the Privacy Policy and Terms of Use.

 Why Not Just Use a Ziplock Bag?

 This is the question I see most from travelers suspicious of using packing cubes.
 Ziplock bags are inexpensive, and you can see everything inside.
 Why would one spend $25 or even $100 on a set of packing cubes when a box of 2.5-gallon bags costs $5?
 It’s a valid question, and one I set out to investigate by packing a couple of slide-lock Hefty bags along with my packing cubes for a weeklong trip.
-I discovered few things.
+I discovered a few things.

-• Packing cubes are breathable.
+Packing cubes are breathable.
 This is especially helpful on the way back home when most or all of your laundry is dirty.
 If your clothes smell like anything—anything at all—you will be hit in the face with that smell after they’ve been sitting in an airtight plastic bag.

-• Packing cubes are durable.
+Packing cubes are durable.
 Unlike a plastic bag, packing cubes won’t rip, burst, or develop unexpected holes.

-• (Some) packing cubes are compressible.
+(Some) packing cubes are compressible.
 Can you fit five days’ worth of pants and shirts in a plastic bag?
 Probably not.
 But you definitely can in a compressible packing cube, like some of the options above.

 Power up with unlimited access to WIRED.
-Get best-in-class reporting that’s too important to ignore for just $2.50 $1 per month for 1 year.
-Includes unlimited digital access and exclusive subscriber-only content.
+Get best-in-class reporting and exclusive subscriber content that’s too important to ignore.
 Subscribe Today.

 Sign Up For Daily Newsletter